oterrier/gracyql/README.md

 # gracyql
 A thin graphql wrapper around spacy
 An example of a basic [Starlette](https://github.com/encode/starlette) app using [Spacy](https://github.com/explosion/spaCy) and [Graphene](https://github.com/graphql-python/graphene).

-The goal is to be able to use the amazing power of spacy easily from other languages and retrieving only the information you need thanks to the GraphQL query definition.
+The main goal is to be able to use the amazing power of spacy from other languages and retrieving only the information you need thanks to the GraphQL query definition.

 The GraphQL schema tries to mimic as much as possible the original Spacy API with classes Doc, Span and Token

 ## Doc